hsahot12/WashingMachine/README.md

 - Receive a simple washing programme from inserted clothes.

-Requirements to run the project:
+#System requirements:
-- Android Studio 2.0 or later
+- Android Studio 2.0 or later if project need to be imported.
 - Android 4.1 Jellybean
 - Internet connection

+#Test
 To test the application use these credentials for the washing machine:
 - Washing machine ID: 123456789
 - Washing machine PIN: 1234